SeanC2222/Remove-SteamWhatsNew/Readme.md

 # Getting started:

 ## WARNING:
-In general you should not run scripts you don't understand from strangers on the internet.
+**You should not run scripts you don't understand from strangers on the internet**.
 Especially when they involve steps like "grant permissions" before running.
 Claims I make you should verify prior to using this, _or any_ tool for that matter, and don't trust software on your system.

 ## Background